hoffstadt/DearPyGui/docs/source/tutorials/dpg-structure.rst

 The Render Loop
 ---------------

-The render loop is responsible for displaying widgets, partially maintaining state and handling item callbacks.
+The render loop is responsible for displaying items, partially maintaining state and callbacks.

 The render loop is completely handled by the :py:func:`start_dearpygui <dearpygui.dearpygui.start_dearpygui>` command.